lauti7/image-extractor-api/README.md

-# Image Scrapper - API
+# Image Extractor - API

 Given the URL of the page, list all the images that are being used and allow the user to download them.
 Only works with server side render sites for now.